anolilab/javascript-style-guide/packages/babel-preset/README.md

 ## Specifying a babel runtime version

-By default @babel/plugin-transform-runtime will [assume the oldest version of the runtime](https://github.com/babel/babel/blob/e6264a09921c60b8f18870d0a75678e4fa04f0f8/packages/babel-plugin-transform-runtime/src/index.js#L42) to avoid importing helpers that don't exist which would fail at runtime.
+By default @babel/plugin-transform-runtime will [assume the oldest version of the runtime](https://github.com/babel/babel/blob/e6264a09921c60b8f18870d0a75678e4fa04f0f8/packages/babel-plugin-transform-runtime/src/index.js#L42) to avoid importing helpers that don’t exist which would fail at runtime.
 This can result in newer helpers being inlined into modules (ex. objectSpread2) which increases bundle size.

-To avoid this you can configure the preset to use the same version of the runtime that's installed in your package.json.
+To avoid this you can configure the preset to use the same version of the runtime that’s installed in your package.json.

-ex.
+Ex.
 If package.json has `"@babel/runtime": "^7.5.5"` then you can use:

 ```json
 {